IyarLin/R-advantages-over-python/README.md

 Even that solution is pretty cumbersome compared with the R native way of doing it.

-Alternatively, one could use numpy to enjoy vectorization:
+One has to use numpy to enjoy the same functionality:

 ``` python
 import numpy as np